Est. 2018

 that has such people in it!"

-As we shall experience through eyes of writers, scientists, educators, songwriters, philosophers, conservationists, ecologists, filmmakers as well as linguists, anthropologist, and even paleo-geneticists, the growing awareness of an urgency in the need for change in order to protect the natural world (including Homo Sapiens themselves) seems to have focused and clarified exponentially beginning in the late ’60’s and early ’70’s.
+As we shall experience through the eyes of writers, scientists, educators, songwriters, philosophers, conservationists, ecologists, filmmakers, linguists, anthropologists, and even paleo-geneticists — the growing urgency in the need for change to protect the natural world seems to have focused and clarified exponentially beginning in the late '60s and early '70s.

 You poisoned my sweet water